nrb/resume/resume.rst

 :2021-present: Senior Member of Technical Staff, VMware.
 Developed and maintained `Tanzu Community Edition`_

-    * Coached internal and external contributors to `Tanzu Community Edition`_
-    * Coordinated with broader Tanzu team to improve usability and iteration times when developing Tanzu plugins
+    * Coordinated with broader Tanzu team to improve plugin development experience with `Tanzu Community Edition`_ and `tanzu-framework`_
-    * Integrated Sonobuoy diagnostics tool into `Tanzu Community Edition`_ tooling for ease of use and troubleshooting
+    * Integrated `Sonobuoy`_ diagnostics tool into `Tanzu Community Edition`_ tooling to ease troubleshooting and verifying conformance of Kubernetes clusters

 :2020-2021: Senior Member of Technical Staff, VMware.
 Technical lead for `Velero`_

     * Led development team's delivery of milestones
-    * Set technical design and vision for evolving `Velero`_'s Kubernetes data protection capabilities from Kubernetes resources and volumes to any data source
+    * Set technical design and vision for evolving `Velero`_'s Kubernetes data protection capabilities from only Kubernetes resources and volumes to any data source
     * Coordinated with internal teams and business units to identify opportunities for integrating with the VMware product and open source ecosystems
     * Mentored developers on the team via code/design review and direct one-on-one meetings
     * Collaborated with community members to deliver new technical designs and code in `Velero`_ and associated plugins